hexops/machengine.org/content/core/_index.md

 On desktop platforms, we use GLFW to create windows, set up Vulkan/Direct3D/etc. and provide an abstraction layer on top that will enable browser and mobile support in the future under the same API.

 By default, we use prebuilt binaries of Dawn (the WebGPU implementation) so that you don't have to wait for compilation, and also so that you can use a release build in your debug application for nice performance while developing your games/apps.
-But 100% from-source builds are always available at the flip of a switch `-Ddawn-from-source=true`.
+But 100% from-source builds are always available at the flip of a switch `DAWN_FROM_SOURCE=true zig build`.
 We use Zig's package manager to fetch the few libraries/headers we need to build from source, so you don't need to deal with with any external build systems or dependencies: just zig, git, and curl.

 ## Example showcase